Metronidazole, tablets 250 mg 40 pcs

 – Agranulocytosis, leukopenia, neutropenia and thrombocytopenia.

-Liver and biliary tract disorders
+Disorders of the liver and biliary tract

-. – Increased activity of “liver” enzymes (aspartate aminotransferase (AST) and alanine aminotransferase (ALT), alkaline phosphatase), development of cholestatic or mixed hepatitis, hepatocellular liver damage, sometimes accompanied by jaundice.
+– Increased activity of liver enzymes (aspartate aminotransferase (AST) and alanine aminotransferase (ALT), alkaline phosphatase), development of cholestatic or mixed hepatitis, hepatocellular liver damage, sometimes accompanied by jaundice.

 Skin and subcutaneous tissue disorders